THOMASELOVE/431-classes-2023/projB/schedule.md

 ## Monday 2023-12-11 Presentations

+- Most Monday presentations are via Zoom.
+Zoom information will be made available in December.
+- The three **IN PERSON** presentations will be held in Dr. Love's office on the Ground Floor of the Wood Building: Wood WG82-J.

 Date | Time | Investigator(s) | Group | Method
 ---------: | --------: | :--------------------------------- | :-----: | :------:
 MON 12-11 | 9:45 AM to 10:05 AM | Claire Jansson-Knodell | G181 | Zoom